New job, same great super fund!

 This means that you now have the flexibility to build for retirement while avoiding the costly annoyance of multiple superannuation accounts.

-The benefits of keeping your super with PSSap are clear:
+The benefits of keeping your super with PSSap include:

 - You maintain the advantage of CSC’s 10 year platinum-rated ‘best value for money’ 2 superannuation offering within the trusted government superannuation environment